dotlambda/metro-hd/website/content/pages/implementation.rst

    But now, we discover that there is no further path that we can take since the platform is too far away.

 .. figure:: {filename}/images/dfs5.png
    :alt: Therefore, we consider the other alternative.
-We see that we can jump ono another platform.
+We see that we can jump onto another platform.
    :width: 50%

    Therefore, we consider the other alternative.
-We see that we can jump ono another platform.
+We see that we can jump onto another platform.

 .. figure:: {filename}/images/dfs6.png
    :alt: Now, we jump over the gap between two platforms.